ajite/automator-encrypt-zip/README.md

 # automator-encrypt-zip

-Workflow to encrypt zip of selected folder in macOS Mojave
+Workflow to encrypt zip of selected folder in macOS.

+Tested on:
+  * macOS Mojave
+  * macOS Yosemite

 **Right click on a file or folder.**
 ![Step 1](/doc/step-1.png)